jannishuebl/orchparty/README.md

 How much effort is it to get a application running on an orchestration frameworks?
-Actually we are glad about finding a prebuild docker-compose file which can be modified by us e.g. for kontena.io, but after modifying kontena.io we have to redo nearly all the work for rancher, kubernets etc.
+Actually we are glad about finding a prebuild docker-compose file which can be modified by us e.g. for kontena.io, but after modifying for kontena.io we have to redo nearly all the work for rancher, kubernets etc.

-It would be really nice, if people starting to write an opensource application config like orchparty and we just simply compile the config for all popular orchestration frameworks.
+It would be really nice, if people starting to write an opensource application config using orchparty and we just simply compile the config for all popular orchestration frameworks.

 ## Installation